Alina Homecare – Blog Header (Purple Version)

 Gardening is an enjoyable and usually safe activity.
 However, elderly gardeners should focus on their health and safety.
 Following some easy tips can help reduce risks and allow you to enjoy gardening without worry.

-Make sure to take your time, drink enough water, shield yourself from the sun, and stay aware of what’s around you.
+Make sure to take your time, drink enough water, shield yourself from the sun and stay aware of what’s around you.
 Doing this can help with elderly falls prevention, reduce accidents and limit health issues.

-When you garden outdoors, wear a wide brimmed hat to protect your head and face safe from the sun.
+When gardening outdoors, wear a wide brimmed hat to shield your head and face safe from the sun.
 Also, choose sunglasses with UV protection to protect your eyes.
-It is important to apply sunscreen with at least SPF 30 on any skin that is not covered, even if it’s cloudy.
+It’s important to apply sunscreen with at least SPF30 on any skin that isn’t covered, even if it’s cloudy.

-Recognise Signs of Overexertion & Stress
+Recognise signs of overexertion & stress

 Gardening can be hard work, especially when it’s hot and humid.
 It’s important to know your limits and pay attention to signs of tiredness or heat stress.
 Take breaks often and go slowly to avoid pushing yourself too hard.

-The first signs of heat stress may include feeling dizzy, having a headache, feeling sick to your stomach, getting muscle cramps, or sweating a lot.
+The first signs of heat stress may include feeling dizzy, having a headache, feeling sick to your stomach, getting muscle cramps or sweating a lot.
 If any of these happen, stop gardening right away.
 Find some shade or go inside and drink cool water or an electrolyte drink.

 Listen to what your body is telling you and take rest when you need it.
 Remember, gardening should be fun, not make you feel worn out or ill.

-Quick Questions
+Quick questions

 Smart tools like automatic watering systems and robotic lawnmowers help reduce the workload.
-Gardening apps provide reminders for planting, care guidelines, and help with planning and managing gardens, especially for elderly gardeners.
+Gardening apps provide reminders for planting, care guidelines and help with planning and managing gardens, especially for elderly gardeners.